namantam1/x86-assembly/README.md

 - __`decl` :__ Descrese the value by 1, like i--

 - __`idivl` :__ Requires that divident in `%eax` and `%edx` be zero, the quotient is then transferred to `%eax` and the remainder to `%edx`.
-However the divisor can be any register or memory location.
+However, the divisor can be any register or memory location.

 - __`cmpl` :__ Used to compare two values.
 This compare instruction affects a register, the `%eflags` known as __status register__.
-The result of comparision is stored in status register.
-After this instruction we can use flow control instruction to jump to other part of program.
+The result of the comparison is stored in a status register.
+After this instruction, you can use flow control instruction to jump to other parts of the program.
   * `je`: Jump if values were equal.
-  * `jg`: Jump if the second value greater than to the first.
+  * `jg`: Jump if the second value is greater than the first.
-  * `jge`: Jump if the second value greater than or quals to the first.
+  * `jge`: Jump if the second value is greater than or equal to the first.
-  * `jl`: Jump if the second value less than to the first.
+  * `jl`: Jump if the second value is less than the first.
   * `jle`: Jump if the second value less than or equal to the first.
   * `jmp`: Jump no matter what.
 It does not need to be proceeded by a comparison.